reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 ### Diffs for Hydration Errors {/*diffs-for-hydration-errors*/}

 We also improved error reporting for hydration errors.
-For example, instead of logging multiple errors in DEV without any information about what mismatched:
+For example, instead of logging multiple errors in DEV without any information about the mismatch:

 <ConsoleBlockMulti>